ConfederacyOfGaia/Gaia/dms-guide.md

 A crumbling tower lies not far from the starting town, a remnant from the Great Devastation.
 Kids have been playing there since then, but, recently, one of them found an entrace to a previously unknown underground area.
 This area leads to a bunch of bodies from the battle that was fought here, including some gear and stuff.

-Once the party enters, they'll find that it is basically a time capsule to 32 years ago: dead humans and dead dragonborn, dead together in battle.
+When the party investigates, possibly led by the kids that found the cave, they find that several wights have taken up residence around the base of the tower.

-*They should find out something interesting about the war here, but what?*
+Once the party defeats the wights and enters the ruinso of the tower, they'll find that it is basically a time capsule to 32 years ago: human and dragonborn bodies, who killed each other in battle.
+No orc bodies here.

 ### Bandit Attack